 Athlete Support Personnel - Rights and Responsibilities

-Athlete Support Personnel are bound by the Anti-Doping Rules too.
+ASP are bound by the Anti-Doping Rules too.
 You need to be fully aware of what that means for you, and what you need to do.
+Download UKAD's Clean Sport Essentials guide to enhance your knowledge and confidence to support your athletes to compete clean.

 The facts - what you need to know

-The WAD Code states the roles and responsibilities that Athlete Support Personnel have in relation to anti-doping.
+The World Anti-Doping Code states the roles and responsibilities that ASP have in relation to anti-doping.

 This means you must:

-- Tell UK Anti-Doping and your international federation if you have committed an Anti-Doping Rule Violation in the last 10 years
+Tell UKAD and your International Federation if you have committed an Anti-Doping Rule Violation in the last 10 years

 What that means for you